ray-project/deltacat/deltacat/docs/table/README.md

 Data from any supported dataset type is written to a table using `dc.write` with one of the following write modes:

 **AUTO (default)**
-CREATE the table if it doesn't exist, APPEND to the table if it exists without schema merge keys, and MERGE if the table exists with merge keys.
+CREATE the table if it doesn't exist, ADD to the table if it exists without schema merge keys, and MERGE if the table exists with merge keys.

 **CREATE**
 Create the table if it doesn't exist, throw an error if it does.

+**ADD**
+Add unordered data to the table if it exists without merge keys, throw an error if it doesn't.

 **APPEND**
-Append to the table if it exists without schema merge keys, throw an error otherwise.
+Append ordered data to the table if it exists without merge keys, throw an error if it doesn't.

 **REPLACE**
 Replace existing table contents with the data to write.